 Lemon delicious can be frozen in freezer-safe containers for up to 3 months.
 Allow the pudding to cool completely and store whole, or in individual serves.
 Thaw in the fridge overnight before reheating.

-To reheat individual serves, place bowls of the pudding into the microwave one at a time and heat for 45-60 seconds, or until steaming hot all the way though.
+To reheat individual serves, place bowls of the pudding into the microwave one at a time and heat until steaming hot all the way though.
 The entire pudding can also be reheated in a microwave-safe dish, until steaming hot.

 Dust the top of the pudding with icing sugar and serve with a large scoop of vanilla ice cream, a dollop of double cream or some smooth vanilla custard.
 You’ll love the contrast between hot and cold!